AperiodicMethods/AperiodicMethods/notebooks/README.md

 This notebook examines the 'irregular resampling auto-spectral analysis' (IRASA) method for decomposing time series.

+#### 14-ExponentComparisons

+This notebook compares methods that can be used to measure the aperiodic exponent, including specparam and IRASA.

+## 2) Time Domain Methods

+This section introduces time domain methods, evaluating them on simulated data, and covers Figure 4 of the paper.

+#### 20-TimeDomainMethods

+Words, words, words.

-#### 14-AutoCorrelation
+#### 21-AutoCorrelation

 This notebook examines auto-correlation measures.

-#### 15-Fluctuations
+#### 22-Fluctuations

 This notebook examines 'fluctuation' analyses, including the Hurst exponent, and detrended fluctuation analysis (DFA).

-#### 16-FractalDimension
+#### 23-FractalDimension

 This notebook examines fractal dimension measures that can be applied to time series.

-#### 17-Complexity
+#### 24-Complexity

 This notebook examines complexity measures that can be applied to time series.

-#### 18-Information
+#### 25-Entropy

-This notebook examines information theory measures, including entropy measures.
+This notebook examines information theory / entropy measures.

-#### 19-MultiscaleEntropy
+#### 26-MultiscaleEntropy

 This notebook examines multiscale entropy measures.

-## 2) Method Comparisons
+## 3) Method Comparisons

-This section compares between the different methods, on simulated data.
+This section compares between the different methods, comparing their results on simulated data, and covers Figure 5 of the paper.

-#### 20-MethodComparisons
+#### 30-MethodComparisons

 This notebook introduces how the method comparison simulations are done.

-#### 21-ExponentComparisons

-This notebook compares methods that can be used to measure the aperiodic exponent, including specparam and IRASA.

-#### 22-TimeDomainComparisons

-This notebook compares between methods that operate in the time domain, including the fluctuation, complexity, and information measures.

-#### 22-ExponentvsTimeDomain
+#### 31-Comparisons

-This notebook compares exponent estimation to methods that operate in the time domain, including the fluctuation, complexity, and information measures.
+This notebook compares methods across the same set of simulated data comparing within and between frequency and time domain methods.

-## 3) Empirical Comparisons
+## 4) Empirical Comparisons

-Comparisons of methods on empirical data.
+This section applies and compares the methods on empirical data, and convers Figures 6 & 7 of the paper.

-#### 30-DataComparisons
+#### 40-DataComparisons

 This notebook introduces how the real data are analyzed.

-#### 31-EEGData
+#### 41-EEGData

 This notebook introduces real data analysis by analyzing a sample of resting state EEG data.

-#### 32-DevelopmentalEEGData
+#### 42-DevelopmentalEEGData

 This notebook analyses a larger dataset of developmental EEG data.

-#### 33-iEEGData
+#### 43-iEEGData

 This notebook examines a dataset of iEEG data.